sa2c/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .language-python}

 But, we can never change the value of the string object itself.
 The string "hello" will always be the string "hello".
-We can set the variable to a new object, with
+We can set the variable `string_two` to a new object, with
 ~~~
 string_two = string_one + ", world"
 ~~~